commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 Any other response indicates a synchronous response.
 The read-APIs are always synchronous.

 # RUCKUS Cloud JWT API
-This collection still uses many of the old endpoints (same as the collection which uses AP-KEY).
+This collection still uses many of the old endpoints (same as the deprecated collection which uses API-KEY).
 Use this collection to assist in the development of apps using RUCKUS Cloud.
 You need to enter your credentials in the body of the /token call.
 This API uses JSON Web Token for authentication.
 Many variables will be assigned automatically by the scripts in this collection, using Pre-request Script and Tests in Postman.
 Change the variable values as appropriate (for instance, the AP and ICX switch serial number, network ssid, etc)